What Is Art Deco? [ Style, Movement, & Characteristics ]

 Art Deco embodied the vitality and brightness of the roaring 20s, as well as the idealism and escapism of the bleak 1930s.

 Sunbursts and fountains are the artistic themes, which symbolize the advent of a new contemporary era.
-The design of a skyscraper is emblematic of the twentieth century.

 While the Art Nouveau style drew inspiration from nature and celebrated the virtues of handicraft, the Art Deco approach stressed machine-age refinement and elegant symmetry.